HankelBao/control_sandbox/README.md

 To install xcode, you can run this command `xcode-select --install`

 Recommendation: When creating a python env, it is recommended to have an Environment directory somewhere on your system.
-In this tutorial, please cd into that Environment directory.

 1. **Install the required packages using homebrew**
 ```